 2: Select the record you need to configure

 Double click the name of the record you want to edit or tick the check box next to the record that needs the TTL adjusted, then click the edit button (pencil icon).

 The Edit Records pop-up window should now be open.
 Change your TTL to the appropriate value, and then hit Submit.

 Within a few seconds, a “success” notification should briefly flash in the pop-up window beside the Help button.
 Click on the Close button or the X at the top right corner of the pop-up to exit out of the Edit Records window.

 The TTL for your record has now been changed successfully.
-If you need to adjust the TTL for any other records, just select the appropriate record and repeat the steps.
+If you need to adjust the TTL for a batch of records, please visit our Bulk Change TTL tutorial.